ONTARIO BUS DRIVER TEST - Get Ready with Free Practice Tests

 Bus Driver Road Test

 The practical driving assessment is the second part of the Ontario bus driver test.
+The road test is conducted at a DriveTest Centre, where candidates must schedule and attend their assessment.
 This exam evaluates your ability to operate a bus safely, following all traffic laws and regulations.
 You’ll be required to demonstrate various skills such as vehicle inspection, proper use of mirrors, turning techniques, and safe stopping distances.

 Tips for Success on the Commercial Road Test